CODE OF CIVIL PROCEDURE IN MONTENEGRO

 For legal documents to be transferred across jurisdictions in different EU member states, the EU Service Regulation must be followed.
 Although the United Kingdom is a contracting party to the Hague Service Convention in its own right, most requests for service between the United Kingdom and EU member states will continue to be regulated by the convention once the transition period ends.

 Serving a complaint in Montenegro as an international private process server requires compliance with the Hague Service Convention.
-Our Undisputed Legal process servers are highly skilled at conducting research and ensuring that the papers are compliant with international requirements.
+Our Undisputed Legal process servers are highly skilled at conducting research and ensuring that the papers comply with international requirements.
 The complaint must be translated into Montenegrin, the official language of Montenegro, and accompanied by a translation certificate.
 The complaint and any other supporting documents must be certified by the court that issued them and authenticated with an apostille.

 The principal transmission channel for requests for service under the Convention is from a competent authority or judicial officer in one Contracting Party to the Central Authority of the other Contracting Party where service is to be provided.
 Submissions must use the Model Form as specified by the Convention.

-The requesting Contracting Party's Central Authority is obligated to ensure that the document requiring Montenegro Process Service is served or delivered by a competent authority in line with that country's laws.
+The requesting Contracting Party’s Central Authority must ensure that the document requiring Montenegro Process Service is served or delivered by a competent authority in line with that country’s laws.
 The applicant (i.e., the sending authority of the requesting Contracting Party) may request a particular method or Montenegro Process Service so long as it is not illegal under the laws of the requesting Contracting Party.
 Finally, the entity carrying out the request must fill out the certificate attached to the Convention, indicating whether or not the process service was delivered in Montenegro.

-Undisputed Legal can help provide greater control and oversight over the process of serving papers.
+Undisputed Legal can help provide greater control and oversight over serving papers.
 This can be especially important when dealing with complex cross-border legal matters that require close attention and monitoring.
 Our agency assures high professionalism, expertise, speed, and efficiency when serving papers in Montenegro.
 By employing our Undisputed Legal process servers, you can be confident that your legal documents will be served promptly, efficiently, and effectively while ensuring compliance with local laws and regulations.

 OUR PROCESS